 consistent comps growth, it is well positioned in the warehouse

 club industry.
-Costco's third-quarter fiscal 2014 results also hint
+Costco's first-quarter fiscal 2015 results also hint

 (formerly Costco Companies Inc.) sells high volumes of foods, and